Sou7ai1/Music-Genre-Classifier/README.md

 ## Project Overview
 This Jupyter Notebook is a comprehensive analysis tool for classifying and exploring various music genres using the Spotify API.
 It employs a combination of data collection, preprocessing, and machine learning techniques to build a robust model that can classify songs into genres such as pop, rock, jazz, classical, and hip-hop.

+## How to Use it
+Update the credentials.txt with your own Spotify API credentials and launch the notebook.

 ## Key Features

 ### 1. Spotify API Integration